QuarocX/blockchain-identification/README.md

 In production, run the appropriate commands for the initiator and the verifier in `local_setup.sh` and `local_run.sh` seperately in the admin and the voter side.

+## Set

+Set the initiator ip in `verifier/frontend/scripts/main.js` in line 13 for building websocket to ganache in the initiator side.